Hypermasculinity

 Hypermasculinity is a psychological and sociological term for the exaggeration of male stereotypical behavior, such as an emphasis on physical strength, aggression, and human male sexuality.
-Within psychology, this term has been used ever since the publication of research by Donald L. Mosher and Mark Sirkin in 1984.
+In the field of clinical psychology, this term has been used ever since the publication of research by Donald L. Mosher and Mark Sirkin in 1984.
 Mosher and Sirkin operationally define hypermasculinity or the "macho personality" as consisting of three variables: